 3. Scientific objectives

-Motivated by the mission to fill the gap in long-term records of giant (Mw 9 class) earthquakes, Expedition 386 aimed at testing and developing submarine paleoseismology in the Japan Trench.
+Motivated by the mission to fill the gap in long-term records of giant (Mw 9 class) earthquakes, Expedition 386 aims to test and develop submarine paleoseismology in the Japan Trench.

 Primary scientific objectives are as follows: